w3c-webmob/payments-use-cases/README.md

 * [M] Generate revenue by applying your own transaction fees to payments on your platform

 ###Developers-specific Use Cases
-See specific solutions for good API use cases / requirements:
+See specific solutions for good API use cases / requirements, these can be found in ["Use Cases as per Existing Payment Solutions"](/existingpaymentsolution.md):

 * Paypal
 * Google Wallet